Frequently asked questions

 2.22 Can an Applicant or partner having its headquarter out of the eligible territories but only a decentralised office in the eligible regions submit a project proposal?Published on:

 Yes, the participation of Applicants and partners not having their main headquarter but only a decentralised registered office or structure in the eligible regions is admitted.
 The said structure must have the capacity to undertake legal obligations (meaning that there must be a responsible person of this office who is independent in terms of being able to launch call for tenders, recruit temporary staff and sign contracts) and assume financial liability (for example the said person shall be able to sign payment orders referred to the contracts signed with contractors, etc.), provided that this office has been established for at least 2 years before the deadline set for the submission of the Application Form.
 These conditions must be proved by supporting documents (such as statutes, registration papers and/or other official documents).
 The supporting documents shall be provided only upon request of the MA as foreseen by section 5.4.2 of the Guidelines for Applicants.
-Since the possibility to comply with the above-mentioned conditions may vary depending on the national legislation, in case of doubt please refer to the concerned National Contact Point.
+Since the possibility to comply with the above-mentioned conditions may vary depending on the national legislations, in case of doubt please refer to the concerned National Contact Point.

 2.23 Can a Ministry or a National Authority located out of the eligible territories take part in a project?Published on: